Heeding Putin, Russian Duma backs ban on same-sex adoptions

 Advocates of adoption say same-sex couples can provide loving homes for children who might otherwise founder in Russia's troubled system of orphanages.
 Relatively few Russian couples adopt despite state efforts to promote the practice.

 Same-sex marriage is legal in 15 countries, including seven in Western Europe, and in some jurisdictions in the United States and Mexico.
-Same-sex couples are not recognized under Russian law and cannot adopt.
+Same-sex couples are not recognised under Russian law and cannot adopt.

 A March poll by the independent Levada Centre found that 85 percent of Russians opposed same-sex marriage.
 But there is no big grassroots movement against gay rights in Russia and critics say the measures are being imposed from the top down.